 What will my council do about unauthorised development?

-Our enforcement team also take action under section 215 of the Town and Country Planning Act 1990 to deal with run-down and derelict buildings.
+Our Enforcement Team also take action under section 215 of the Town and Country Planning Act 1990 to deal with run-down and derelict buildings.

 Enforcement Notices are legal documents that require certain action be taken to remedy a breach of planning control.
 They are issued where development has taken place without the correct planning permission.

-The notice states what the breach of planning control is, the necessary steps to remedy and the time period for compliance.
+The notice states what the breach of planning control is, the necessary steps to remedy the breach and the time period for compliance.
 Failure to comply with an Enforcement Notice makes the recipient liable for prosecution.
 The maximum fine for non-compliance with a valid Enforcement Notice is £20,000.
 There is a right to appeal Enforcement Notices through the Secretary of State.

 Issued where unauthorised works are proceeding, a Stop Notice requires that work or use be immediately stopped.
 Stop Notices are issued in extreme circumstances in conjunction with an Enforcement Notice, requiring that all unauthorised activities cease before the Enforcement Notice becomes fully effective.